SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 ## Implement Component Logic

-Inside the articles component we need an array property, which will hold our articles and we need to initialize the array inside the `ngOnInit` hook.
+Inside the component of the article, we need an array property, which will hold our articles and we need to initialize the array inside the `ngOnInit` hook.

 In this case, we create an **instance** of our article data.